Bismarck Memorial (Berlin)

 The Bismarck Memorial (Bismarck-Nationaldenkmal) is a prominent memorial statue in the Tiergarten in Berlin dedicated to Prince Otto von Bismarck, Minister President of the Kingdom of Prussia and the first Chancellor of the German Empire.
-It was sculpted by Reinhold Begas.
+It was sculpted by Reinhold Begas and unveiled in 1901.

 It is one of 250 memorials to Bismarck worldwide.

 This memorial in Berlin portrays Bismarck in his ceremonial garb as Chancellor standing above statues of: